 North Carolina Paternity Law

-This page about North Carolina paternity laws is provided as general information only.
+It may be helpful, if you considering a DNA test to establish paternity, to be aware of the legal statutes in North Carolina regarding paternity.
+The following information about North Carolina paternity law is provided as general information only.
 Journey Genetic Testing does not provide legal advice or representation.
-We encourage you to research your state laws for the most current information, or contact a family law attorney.
+We encourage you to research your state laws for the most current information or contact a family law attorney.

 North Carolina Paternity Law: Chapter 49 – Bastardy